Tuberous Sclerosis Complex

 Comprehensive TSC Clinic

-Our multidisciplinary clinic gives patients access to pediatric experts in nephrology, cardiology, neurology, ophthalmology, dermatology, developmental pediatrics, pulmonology and urology in one setting -- from childhood into adulthood.
+Our multidisciplinary clinic gives patients access to pediatric experts in cardiology, dermatology, genetics, nephrology, neurology, neuro-ophthalmology, neuropsychology, neuroradiology, neurosurgery, neurogenetics and neurodevelopment (TAND Clinic) in one setting -- from childhood into adulthood.
 The clinic is led by physicians with decades of experience treating TSC and working on the cutting edge of new treatments and therapies.
+Our team works collaboratively and can work with your local care team to provide the best possible care and outcomes.

 Pediatric Nephrologist John Bissler, MD, is director of the TSC Center of Excellence.
-Neurologist James Wheless, MD, serves as the co-director and Thomas Yohannan, MD, serves as the clinic's pediatric cardiologist.
+Neurologists James Wheless, MD, and Sarah Weatherspoon, MD, serve as the co-directors, and Thomas Yohannan, MD, serves as the clinic's pediatric cardiologist.
 Both Dr. Bissler and Dr. Wheless serve as members of the Tuberous Sclerosis Alliance’s Professional Advisory Board.
 Pediatric Neurologist and Neurodevelopmental Specialist Tanjala Gipson, MD, leads Le Bonheur's TSC-Associated Neuropsychiatric Disorders (TANDs) Clinic.

 The clinic also hosts educational programs for families and helps ensure all receive the best care possible.
 Through the Tuberous Sclerosis Alliance, we are able to provide families with information to understand TSC and better communicate with their child’s school and teachers.